Lanrey-waju/lite-lookup/README.md

 - `lookup -i -p` or `lookup -ip
 The responses you get with this will be more finetuned for programming.

+- `lookup -i -d` or `lookup -id`
+This combines interactive mode with direct mode for quick, concise command-related answers.

 To exit the interactive mode, type:

 - `quit` or `q`

+### Direct Mode
+Get concise, direct answers for command-related queries:

+- `lookup -d "command to ..."` or `lookup --direct "how to ..."`

+For example, lookup -d "command to delete a file in Linux" or lookup -d "how to rollback a commit in Git"

+This mode provides brief, actionable responses without additional explanations.
+For best results, start your query with "command to" or "how to".

+## Flags

+- -p or --programming: Programming-focused responses
+- -i or --interactive: Interactive shell mode
+- -v or --verbose: Relatively detailed responses
+- -d or --direct: Concise, command-related answers

 ## Contributing
 If you'd like to contribute to LiteLookup, please fork the repository and submit a pull request.
 For any issues or suggestions, feel free to open an issue on the GitHub repository.